On3Maker03/IOTech-Smarthome-Webapp/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 Contributing

 We welcome contributions from the community.
-If you'd like to improve MyWebApp, please follow these guidelines:
+If you'd like to improve our Webapp, please follow these guidelines:

 Fork the repository to your GitHub account.
 Create a new branch for your feature or bug fix.